C8Luna/htmx-wasm/README.md

 This example uses the [EvalExpr](https://crates.io/crates/evalexpr) crate to perform the calculation.
 It can be anything in your WASM.

-**NOTE: Much of below has bee changed to allow for a service worker to handle the WASM dispatch since HTMX doesn allow for me to be able to replace the xhr with request->process->response from WASM.
-It could be abstracted in the HTMX.js but never seemed to get any traction in asking those questions.
-This is the problem with all frameworks, any deviation from norm equals a ton of work arounds.
-I started to replicate but it was too much when I could easily create exactly what I wanted in plain JS**

 ## Running the example